Fluffernuttersandwich/Better7D2DbyFNS/README.md

 So, it was get the ModList to work in MO2/Wabbajack, or quit providing the list for users entirely.
 Thankfully, the Wabbajack community was extremely helpful in getting 7D2D to work in their ecosystem.

-2. "Why didn't you include _fill-in-the-blank-popular-mod_?"
+2. "Why didn't you include _fill-in-the-blank-popular-mod_?" and "Why only include mods from Nexus?"
-It's my list, I added what I like, feel free to add more, but do so with care so as not to break the ModList.
+A. It's my list, I added what I like, feel free to add more, but do so with care so as not to break the ModList.
 If you have a good mod suggestion, hit me up on the Guppy's Discord #fns channel.
+B. Mods from NexusMods are automatically whitelisted for support with Wabbajack/MO2.
+It makes for less work, and less hassle for me as a ModList curator.

-3. Is this for just single player, or could it be multiplayer, or on a dedicated server?
+4. Is this for just single player, or could it be multiplayer, or on a dedicated server?

 This list is designed for single player and small groups.

 There are several users playing multiplayer with friends and family using this ModList.
 I regularly host multiplayer games with my sons, brother, and friends using this ModList.

 This list is not ideal for a dedicated server, but you could cannibalize the mod list for ideas.
 Heck, maybe this list will inspire others to use MO2/Wabbajack to create Dedicated Server lists.

 _Caution: Some mods like IDC's Nomad do not work in multiplayer!_

 4. Do both server and all clients need to download this entire Collection for it to work on multiplayer?

 Yes!
 The community-made POIs need to exist on both server and all clients.

 Additionally, some of the mods likely also require installation on both client and server.

 I don't keep track of which mods are server side or client side, so don't ask me.

 I don't have experience with dedicated servers, so I am the wrong person to ask you to troubleshoot that area.

-A general rule of thumb I learned is this; simple xml mods are server side.
-Anything that adds something beyond a Config folder, like textures, icons, new items, UI Atlas changes, dll, meshes, localizations, animations, new sprites, POI, etc., will need to be on both server and client.
+A general rule of thumb I learned is this; simple xml mods are generally server side.

+Anything that adds something beyond a Config folder, like textures, icons, new items, UI Atlas changes, dll, meshes, **localizations**, animations, new sprites, POI, etc., will need to be on both server and client.

 EAC can stay on for pretty much anything other than when mods start adding in dll files.
 Then EAC has to be off.

 YES, I AM AWARE THERE ARE EXCEPTIONS TO THESE RULES.

 5. No, you should not add this ModList to an existing save/world!
 Start a new save/world!

 6. No, this ModList is not compatible with other Overhaul ModPacks.
 No, I will not make you a version compatible with Darkness Falls, nor Rebirth, nor any other Overhaul Pack.
+Not my circus, not my monkies.

-7. Why don't you use ModLauncher, or bundle your own Overhaul Mod like Darkness Falls and Rebirth.
+8. Why don't you use ModLauncher, bundle everything under one zip-file, or make a "real" Overhaul Mod like Darkness Falls and Rebirth?

+ModLauncher (ML) won't work for my needs in using so many other authors mods in a collated list like this.
+I tried, it's just not for this use case.
+ML is for "real" pre-bundled Overhaul ModPacks.

-Khaine and FuriousRamsay have more time and talent to dedicate to their own Overhaul Mods than I do.
+Khaine and FuriousRamsay have more time and talent to dedicate to their own "real" Overhaul ModPacks than I do.
 They make almost everything themselves in-house for their Overhaul ModPacks, or only use a handful of community-made framework mods.
-I don't have their time, nor talent to do a "real" Overhaul ModPack.

-This list uses mods from 90+ different Mod Authors.
+This list uses mods from about 100 different Mod Authors.
 I cannot bundle their works into one zip file without each and every mod authors permission.
 People who bundle other authors mods without permission/credit are seen as scum, and generally get banned from nicer modding communities.
+I don't want to piss off my fellow mod authors, they're good people!

+______________________________________________________________________________________________________________________

 ## Mod Notes

 **CAT UI and Health Bars**: CAT UI is the standard for this Collection and comes with Health Bars turned on.
 There is no way to cut the Health Bars out without causing the whole CAT UI to error.
 So, if you don't like seeing Health Bars, and/or don't like the CAT UI mod, disable/remove the CAT UI Mod and use the AGF HUD instead.
-I have confirmed the AGF HUD is compatible with this Collection.
+I have confirmed the AGF HUD is compatible with this ModList.
 Additionally, the AGF HUD has an add-on for health bars if you like theirs.

-**"Tool Time"** mod: DO NOT ENABLE/DISABLE THIS MOD TO AN EXISTING SAVE OR IT WILL BREAK YOUR GAME!!!
+**"Tool Time"** mod: DO NOT ENABLE/DISABLE THIS MOD IN AN EXISTING SAVE OR IT WILL BREAK YOUR GAME!!!
 This mod makes tools viable weapons...
 Ever wished axes and tool-hammers actually did real damage?
 Well, here you go.

+IDC's Nomad:
-IDC's Nomad: This is a mobile RV base with crafting workstations.
+This is a mobile RV base with crafting workstations.
 This mod requires IDC Core and Quartz.
 It is not for multiplayer.
-It does not currently work for 1.2b27.
+It does not currently work for 1.2b27, so not currently part of this ModList.

 ## Mods to consider avoiding while using this ModList: